Literacy and Numeracy Test for Initial Teacher Education Students

 Who must take the test

-Education students who commenced their course from 1 January 2017 are required to pass the Literacy and Numeracy Test for Initial Teacher Education Students (LANTITE) in order to graduate from their degree.
+All students enrolled in an Initial Teacher Education (ITE) course are required to pass the Literacy and Numeracy Test for Initial Teacher Education Students (LANTITE) in order to graduate from their degree.

 Taking the Test